Tuesday, December 31, 2024

 1000+ images about Clip art - ClipArt Best - ClipArt Best

 Autumn is a season of change.
 The days grow shorter; the cool breeze begins to blow; and the leaves change from green to vibrant red, yellow and orange.
 Not this year.
-Record heat is being recorded upwards to 101 degrees.
-The trees are suffering and their leaves are dying, turning brown on the tree and falling to the ground already curled and crispy.
+Record heat is being recorded upwards to 101 degrees in mid-October.
+The trees are suffering, and their leaves are dying, turning brown on the tree and falling to the ground already curled and crispy.
 I pondered a large dead leaf, kicked it out of my path and thought to myself, "That's exactly how I feel this fall season.
 I mean nothing more to my sister's family than that dead leaf on the ground."

 My approach has been not to challenge them but rather find ways to encourage them while being truthful in the least painful way.
-My brother-in-law loses sight of what is most valuable in life, the giving of oneself of love and time.
+I try to choose my words probably too carefully which leaves me vulnerable to their criticism.
+My brother-in-law loses sight of what is most valuable in life, the giving of oneself with love and time.
 Not just throwing money at something.

 Some days I do better with this dying and renewing process.
 I would like to not have to go through the process of ‘dying’.
 I would rather join hands with the family and stay on the green side of life.
 It hasn’t been that way for me in years.
 The reality is that I must let go of things, situations, and even people, that no longer serve me in a positive way.
-I am blessed with being able to look at a natural process such as the dead fallen leaves of autumn and see how they can teach me how to take a fall while at the same time nourishing myself in order to continue my growth and transformation.
+I am blessed with being able to look at a natural process such as the dead fallen leaves of autumn and see how falling to the ground will nourish me to continue MY growth and transformation.

 Tuesday, October 8, 2024